kuvivek/kubernetes/README.md

 and Node should have atleast 1 core CPU and 4 GB RAM

 On the master node execute the following commands
-1) sudo kubeadm init --pod-network-cidr=<> --apiserver-advertise-address=<ip-address-of-master>
+1) sudo kubeadm init --pod-network-cidr=[Calico CNI | Flannel CNI] --apiserver-advertise-address=[Master node IPAddress]

-// For starting a Calico CNI(container network interface), with the network range for a particular pod 192.168.0.0/16 or For starting a Flannel CNI: 10.244.0.0/16
+// For starting a Calico CNI(container network interface), with the network range for a particular pod 192.168.0.0/16 and For starting a Flannel CNI the network range is: 10.244.0.0/16

 Then execute the following set of commands as suggested by the output of the first command.